he426100/awesome-stars-he426100/README.md

 *   [thephpleague/uri](https://github.com/thephpleague/uri) - \[READ-ONLY] URI manipulation Library

-*   [phpactor/phpactor](https://github.com/phpactor/phpactor) - Mainly a PHP Language Server
+*   [phpactor/phpactor](https://github.com/phpactor/phpactor) - Mainly a PHP Language Server with more features than you can shake a stick at

 *   [matomo-org/device-detector](https://github.com/matomo-org/device-detector) - The Universal Device Detection library will parse any User Agent and detect the browser, operating system, device used (desktop, tablet, mobile, tv, cars, console, etc.), brand and model.